h33h33/h33h33.github.io-/README.md

 # *thoughts*
 *thoughts* is a highly portable shell program for making tweet-like text posts from a terminal, and adding them to a self-contained HTML document.

 *thoughts* keeps your `thoughts.html` synced in a remote git repository of your choosing.
-It's up to you to host the file somewhere, but *thoughts* handles everything else.
+It's up to you to serve the file from somewhere, but *thoughts* handles everything else.
 [Here's what it looks like](https://thoughts.maren.hup.is).

 *thoughts'* intended use case is for writing anything less than a blog post.